 - The ratio of new to repeat sales

-Organic growth is directly tied to the value your account managers and organization at large is delivering.
+Organic growth is directly tied to the value your account managers and the organization at large are delivering.
 Crucial questions that you need to ask here can include:

 - Are the Service Level Agreements (SLAs) being adhered to for all key accounts?